jpcornet/AoC2022/README.md

 * day 24 - Go

 More data structures as keys in has maps.
-There might be a nice speedup considering that the blizzard patterns repeat after a while, saving the trouble of having to recalculate the position of all the blizzards.
-But I haven't implemented that (yet).
+Got a decent speedup by considering that the blizzard positions repeat after LCM(height, width) steps.

 Runtime:

-    part1: 270ms
+    part1: 240ms
-    part2: 560ms
+    part2: 300ms
-    total: 830ms
+    total: 540ms

 * day 25 - Python